etetoolkit/ete/doc/tutorial/tutorial_ncbitaxonomy.rst

 =================================================

 ETE's `ncbi_taxonomy` module provides utilities to efficiently query a local copy of the NCBI Taxonomy database.
-The class :class:`NCBITaxonomy` offers methods to convert from taxid to names (and vice versa), to fetch pruned topologies connecting a given set of species, or to download rank, names and lineage track information.
+The class :class:`NCBITaxa` offers methods to convert from taxid to names (and vice versa), to fetch pruned topologies connecting a given set of species, or to download rank, names and lineage track information.